cmorrow/javascript-core-concepts-cursor/1-variables/1-variables-script.md

 In JavaScript, we have three ways to create these boxes: `let`, `const`, and `var`.

 `let` is like a box you can change—you can put something in, take it out, put something else in.
-It's reassignable.
+It's reassignable / mutable.

 `const` is like a locked box—once you put something in, you can't replace it.
 The contents might change, but you can't swap out the whole box.
-It's constant, fixed.
+It's constant, fixed / immutable.

 `var` is the old-school way.
 It works, but it has some weird behavior that trips up beginners.
 We'll see that in a minute.

 Now, what goes inside these boxes?
 That's where data types come in.
 Think of data types as different kinds of things you can store.

+JavaScript has seven primitive data types—these are the basic building blocks that cannot be broken down further:

+1. **String** - Text data, like words or sentences.
+Always wrapped in quotes (single, double, or backticks).
+Example: `"Hello"` or `'World'`
+2. **Number** - Numeric values, including integers and decimals.
+Example: `42` or `3.14`
-Strings are text—words, sentences, anything wrapped in quotes.
-Numbers are... well, numbers.
-Booleans are true or false—like a light switch, either on or off.
-Then we have `null`, which means 'intentionally empty,' and `undefined`, which means 'not set yet.'
+3. **Boolean** - Represents true or false—like a light switch, either on or off.
+Example: `true` or `false`
+4. **Undefined** - A variable that has been declared but hasn't been given a value yet.
+It means 'not set yet.'
+5. **Null** - Represents an intentionally empty value.
+It means 'intentionally empty.'
+6. **Symbol** - A unique identifier that cannot be duplicated.
+Used for creating unique property keys in objects.
+Example: `Symbol('id')`
+7. **BigInt** - Used for integers that are too large to be represented by the Number type.
+Example: `9007199254740991n`

+For beginners, you'll use strings, numbers, booleans, `null`, and `undefined` most often.
+Symbols and BigInt are more advanced features you'll encounter later.

 Now, you might have heard of TypeScript—it's a language that adds type checking to JavaScript, which helps catch errors before your code runs.
 But here's the thing: TypeScript is built on top of JavaScript.
 You need to understand JavaScript fundamentals first—like what we're learning right now—before you can effectively use TypeScript.
 Think of JavaScript as the foundation, and TypeScript as an advanced tool you'll learn later once you've mastered the basics.

 Here's the one-line summary: Variables are labeled boxes, and data types are what's inside them."

+Now, before we move on, there are some important rules about naming variables.
+You can't just use any word you want.

+**First, reserved keywords are off-limits.** JavaScript has special words that it uses for its own purposes—words like `let`, `const`, `var`, `if`, `else`, `function`, `return`, `true`, `false`, `null`, `undefined`, and many others.
+These are called 'reserved keywords,' and you cannot use them as variable names.
+If you try, JavaScript will throw an error because it needs these words for its own syntax.

+**Second, variable names cannot start with a number.** You can use numbers in variable names, but they can't be the first character.
+So `name1` is fine, but `1name` is not.
+This is because JavaScript needs to distinguish between numbers and variable names when it reads your code.

+Here are some examples: `let let = 5;` will cause an error because `let` is a reserved keyword. `let 1user = "Alex";` will also cause an error because it starts with a number.
+But `let user1 = "Alex";` works perfectly—the number comes after the letters.

 ---